LucasDelfino92/morrowindsharp/main.md

 Spell casting skills advance based on the amount of Magicka spent, rather than the number of spell casts.

 [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111)
 A lua-based framework for creating new, fully functional magic effects.
+Required by **Enhanced Detection**.
 - BAIN setup:
    - [X] Framework